potarf/High-Energy-Lingo/README.md

 #High Energy Lingo

 This is an unofficial guide to the acronyms, abbreviations, and other shorthand used in high energy physics.
 It's a work in progress, and likely geared more toward CMS collaborators, especially those working on the HCAL.
-Note that you may search this README.md file from the command line with "grep ABC README.md" where ABC is the acronym you which to find.
+Note that you may search this README.md file from the command line with "grep ABC README.md" where ABC is the acronym you wish to find.

 ##How to use